playfulprogramming/playfulprogramming/packages/mdast-comment-components/README.md

 Parsing itself does not log, throw, or access a VFile.
 Consumers choose their diagnostic policy.
-The publishing site's adapter turns these entries into positioned VFile messages and rejects publication with a fatal error; this replaces the old missing-closer path that could corrupt or repeatedly splice content.
+The publishing site's adapter turns these entries into positioned VFile messages and rejects publication with a fatal error.
 Comments in unsupported placements do not produce component diagnostics.

 ## Serialization guarantees